ggandor/lightspeed.nvim/README.md

 For a detailed description of the available options, see the docs: `:h lightspeed-config`.

+For customizing the highlight colors, see `:h lightspeed-highlight`.

-### Notes
+#### Notes

+* Note that Lightspeed will not override your - or other plugins' - custom mappings, unless explicitly told so.
+If you, for any reason, would like to revert to the _native_ behaviour of certain keys, check `:h lightspeed-disable-default-mappings` (spoiler alert: `unmap`).

-* While the plugin is active, the actual cursor is down on the command line, but its position in the window is kept highlighted, using the attributes of the built-in `Cursor` highlight group - should you experience any issues, you should check that first.
+* While the plugin is active, the actual cursor is down on the command line, but its position in the window is kept highlighted, using the attributes of the built-in `Cursor` highlight group - should you experience any issues, you should check the state of that first.
 Alternatively, you can tweak the `LightspeedCursor` group, to highlight the cursor in a custom way.

 * The otherwise useful multiline scoping of `f/F/t/T` can be undesireable when recording macros or executing `:normal`.
 This is [being worked